Short URL for this page:

 At Louisville, where they stopped, they were most kindly received, being invited to a wedding and enjoying much hospitality.
 In Cincinnati, Lee made some purchases of furniture, which was put aboard the steamboat Moselle for shipment to Saint Louis.
 Luckily, the family did not embark on the same craft, for it was blown up in a disastrous accident, and Lee's belongings, as he put it, took "a very different course from the one projected."31 On May 1, Mrs. Lee and the children got their first view of Saint Louis, but as they found the rooms Lee had engaged for them had been otherwise disposed of, it was June 1 before they were finally placed in comfortable quarters, with meals at the home of Doctor William Beaumont, an army surgeon and the leading professional man of the town.
 The Beaumonts had three young children who gleefully joined the little Lees in play suited to the great river.
 "As drumming was the mania at Old Point, riding and driving at Arlington, so, steamboating is all the rage here.
 They convert themselves even into steamboats, ring their bells, raise their steam (high pressure), and put off.
 They fire up so frequently, and keep on so heavy a pressure of steam" — as Lee p150 himself veraciously reported — "that I am constantly fearing they will burst their boilers."32

 Lee was very happy to have his family so pleasantly situated, as he expected his work up the Mississippi would require his absence from Saint Louis often and for long periods.
 Instead, he remained for the most of the season in the city, for reasons that did not spell satisfaction.
-On May 14 there arrived at Saint Louis Lieutenant Indicates a West Point graduate and gives his Class.Horace Bliss, who was to be Lee's assistant for the year.a With him Bliss brought from Louisville the steamer and the flatboats that Lee had ordered the previous winter.33 Lee planned to put Bliss in immediate charge at the Des Moines rapids, and dispatched him up the river on May 19 with some of the boats and a force of men.
+On May 14 there arrived at Saint Louis Lieutenant Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.Horace Bliss, who was to be Lee's assistant for the year.a With him Bliss brought from Louisville the steamer and the flatboats that Lee had ordered the previous winter.33 Lee planned to put Bliss in immediate charge at the Des Moines rapids, and dispatched him up the river on May 19 with some of the boats and a force of men.
 These were to be reinforced as soon as the river was low enough for work to begin.
 At that time the Mississippi was five feet above low water and was falling, but it went down so slowly that Bliss and his men spent weeks in waiting.
 Toward the end of July the gauge was so low that Lee believed blasting could be undertaken in a few days, and he sent up additional men from Saint Louis — only to be faced by a swift and unexplained rise that carried the stream to twelve feet and more above low water.
 Lee held his force at the rapids until the lateness of the season and the slow decline of the waters convinced him that nothing could be done.
 He therefore laid off his men and was about to abandon the project for the year — when the river fell as rapidly as it had risen.
 It was enough to make a man damn the Mississippi and all its vagaries!
 Calling up a small improvised personnel, Lee set it to work on September 20 cutting out rock at a particularly troublesome point on the west side of the Illinois chute of the lower rapids.34 The drills showed a flint surface of an inch or two in thickness.
 Below this were eighteen to twenty inches of limestone, and then a decayed siliceous or slaty stone which eroded very rapidly when exposed to the current.
 The men blasted the rock away in great blocks weighing a ton or more and then removed it on their flatboats, but they had scarcely cleared away the point they had attacked — some 408 p151 perches of stone — when cold weather came, on October 10.
 Lee once again reduced force and tried to carry on with the hardiest of the men, whose wages he more than doubled.
 The weather was too severe even for them.
 On the night of October 16 there was a quarter of an inch of ice, and the next day it snowed.
 The men simply could not endure the chilly water.
 Reluctantly Lee had to close the year's activities, with only twenty working days to his credit.
 What had been done during that time had not improved navigation perceptibly but it had convinced Lee, more than ever, that a good channel through the rapids could be made.35

 Lee made several journeys to the falls during the season and he personally directed the last attempt, but most of his time he spent on the Saint Louis project.36 Keeping the complicated finances of the undertaking well in hand,37 he made war on the sand bars.
 With the money available he could not construct both the dykes during 1838, so he started the one intended to relieve the worst situation, directly in the harbor of the town.
 He reasoned that the dyke he proposed to build from the foot of Bloody Island would throw the heaviest current against the head of Duncan's Island, and would deepen both the old channel next the Missouri shore and the sand-choked channel between Bloody Island and Duncan's Island, as will appear from an examination of the map on p146.